EtienneSafa/Onyx4Oryx/readme.md

 Just launch the `Onyx4Oryx.py` file from your command prompt and follow along!

 **Requirements:** You'll need to have python3.x installed to make it work ;-)

 ______

+## Development

+Onyx4Oryx is under development.
+The big idea would be to give it a nice, simple GUI and have a bit of fun with it, even turn it into a learning project ^^

+______